Viveksingh1990/frontend-developer/README.md

 # frontend-developer
 ## JavaScript
-A1 - Basic Of JavaScript
+* A1 - Basic Of JavaScript
-A2 - Operator
+* A2 - Operator
-A3 -
+* A3 - If/else
-A4 -
+* A4 - functions
-A5 -
-A6 -